sib-swiss/biodiversity-bioinformatics/docs/index.md

 During lectures, you are encouraged to raise your hand if you have questions.

 A main source of communication will be our [Slack channel](https://www.slack.com).
 Ask background questions that interest you personally at **#background**.
-During the exercises, e.g. if you are stuck or don't understand what is going on, use the Slack channel **#q-and-a**.
+During the exercises, _e.g_. if you are stuck or don't understand what is going on, use the Slack channel **#q-and-a**.
 This channel is not only meant for asking questions but also for answering questions of other participants.
 If you are replying to a question, use the "reply in thread" option.

 The teachers will review the answers, and add/modify if necessary.
 If you're really stuck and need specific tutor support, write the teachers or helpers personally.